Troubleshooting Deploys and Refreshes

 Using JSON Output

-to return the results as JSON, you can get a detailed error message.
+By adding --out to return the results as JSON, you can get a detailed error message.
 Here you can see the error details: SQL compilation error:\nObject 'DOCUMENTATION_DOCS_TESTING.DEV.STG_LINEITEM' does not exist or not authorized."

 {